 There are several different types of material that are used in the construction of a dental crown.

-Each have their pros and cons, but most popular are porcelain or zirconia as they look most like a natural tooth when fitted.
+Each has their pros and cons, but most popular are porcelain or zirconia as they look most like a natural tooth when fitted.

 The most common options are: